 For a number of seasons the club tagged introduced stock fish for identification and research purposes.
 This practice has now ceased, so members and day ticket visitors, who may be used to simply looking for a tag, are asked to be particularly careful when trying to differentiate between wild and stocked trout in the future.

 The traditional signs of a farm-reared trout can be fin damage and slightly inferior condition to the indigenous trout, although these days it is increasingly difficult to tell the difference.
-The introduced fish also have a bronze/yellow colouration that distinguishes them from the more silvery wild fish.
+Recently introduced fish also have a bronze/yellow colouration that distinguishes them from the more silvery wild fish.
 Size is another factor and any trout under 12 inches can be safely considered a wild fish.
 If you are in any doubt please return the fish to the water as quickly and carefully as possible.

 Recording your catch